A quantitative Khintchine-Groshev theorem for S-arithmetic Diophantine approximation: Introduction

 As a corollary, one has that there are infinitely many $(\op, \oq)\in \ZZ_S^n\times\ZZ_S^m$ for which

-Let us remark that one hand, the $S$-arithmetic Dirichlet theorem given by \Cref{New Dirichlet thm} implies the one given by \Cref{Old Dirichlet thm}, and on the other hand, the corollary given by \Cref{Old Dirichlet cor} implies the one given by \Cref{New Dirichlet cor}.
+Let us remark that one hand, the $S$-arithmetic Dirichlet theorem given by \Cref{New Dirichlet thm} implies the one given by \Cref{Old Dirichlet thm}, and on the other hand, the $S$-arithmetic Dirichlet corollary given by \Cref{Old Dirichlet cor} implies the one given by \Cref{New Dirichlet cor}.

 \begin{notation} We call $\psi=(\psi_p)_{p\in S}$ \emph{a collection of approximation functions} if for each $p\in S$, $\psi_p:\RR_{>0} \rightarrow \RR_{> 0}$ is a non-increasing function such that $\psi_p((0,1])\equiv 1$.
 When $p\in S_f$, let us further assume that for each $k\in \ZZ$, $\psi_p$ is constant on $\{p^{k'}: k'=kn, kn+1, kn+2, \ldots, kn+(n-1)\}$ and $\psi_p(p^{\ZZ})\in p^{m\ZZ}$, where $p^{\ZZ}:=\{p^k: k\in \ZZ\}$ and $p^{m\ZZ}:=\{p^k: k\in m\ZZ\}$. \end{notation}